Wanushka/ParkNow_project/README.md

 DB_USER=root
 DB_PASSWORD=your_password
 DB_NAME=parknow_db
-JWT_SECRET=verysecretkey
 PORT=8001
 ```

 Frontend (Expo) uses an `API_BASE_URL` variable inside code (or you can create `ParkNowApp/.env`).
 Example value to use in `ParkNowApp/.env`:

 ```
-API_BASE_URL=http://192.168.1.100:8001/api  # replace with your machine LAN IP or http://localhost:8001/api if using an emulator
+API_BASE_URL=http://your ip address:8001/api  # replace with your machine LAN IP or http://localhost:8001/api if using an emulator
 ```

 Notes about `API_BASE_URL`:
 - On a physical phone, use your dev machine's LAN IP (so the device can reach your server).
 - On Android emulator running on the same machine, you can use `http://10.0.2.2:8001/api`.
-- `src/api/api.ts` in `ParkNowApp` defaults to `http://192.168.8.184:8001/api` if no env override is present.
-Update it or set `API_BASE_URL`.

 ---